google/zetasql/docs/functions-and-operators.md

 **Description**

-Returns the first substring in `value` that matches the regular expression, `regexp`.
+Returns the first substring in `value` that matches the [re2 regular expression][string-link-to-re2], `regexp`.
 Returns `NULL` if there is no match.

-If the regular expression contains a capturing group, the function returns the substring that is matched by that capturing group.
-If the expression does not contain a capturing group, the function returns the entire matching substring.
+If the regular expression contains a capturing group (`(...)`), and there is a match for that capturing group, that match is returned.
+If there are multiple matches for a capturing group, the last match is returned.

 Returns an error if:

 + The regular expression is invalid
 + The regular expression has more than one capturing group

-Note: ZetaSQL provides regular expression support using the [re2][string-link-to-re2] library; see that documentation for its regular expression syntax.

 **Return type**